oracle-livelabs/database/heatwave-lakehouse-cdp/configuring-fn/configuring-fn.md

-# Configuring and using OCI Functions to consume streamming data from OCI Streaming Topic.
+# Configuring and using OCI Functions to consume streamming data from OCI Streaming Topic

 ### Introduction